schalkburger/hacker-news-readable-light/README.md

-# Hacker News Readable Light
+# Hacker News Readable Dark

 A more readable version of Hacker News inspired by Instapaper.

 [Download from Stylish / Userstyles.org](https://userstyles.org/styles/177181/hacker-news-readable-light)